 In November 2015, the New Zealand law student Sarah Thomson took her government to court for its insufficient climate ambitions.
 The case was heard in court between 26 and 28 June 2017.
 On 2 November 2017, the High Court in Wellington issued its ruling.
 The Court held that climate change presents significant global risks and that the government is legally accountable for its actions to address climate change.
 The Court determined that the New Zealand Minister for Climate Change had acted unlawfully by failing to review the country’s climate change targets for 2050 after the publication of most recent IPCC Assessment Report.
 The Court refrained from issuing an order against the government, as the newly elected government took up office in October 2017 and committed itself to a target of CO2-neutrality in 2050.
 Thomson is considering appealing the judgment.
 More information on the case is available here.
 You can download the statement of claim and the judgement of the court here and here.

-On 26 May 2017, a group of senior Swiss women (the Klimaseniorinnen, Senior Women for Climate Protection) filed a legal complaint against the Federation of Swiss cantons as well as several individual cantons in the Federal Administrative Court.
+On 26 May 2017, a group of senior Swiss women (the Klimaseniorinnen, Senior Women for Climate Protection) filed a legal complaint against the Swiss Government (the Federal Council) and three responsible authorities in the Federal Administrative Court.
 The complaint asserts that the Government’s climate policies are unlawful and violate constitutional and human rights because they fail to limit warming to the politically agreed ‘safe level’.
 The senior women demand an immediate increase in the ambition of national mitigation targets for 2020 and 2030.
 More information on the case can be found here.
 A German and English version of the complaint can be found here and here.

 In 2015, 21 young people filed a climate change claim against the U.S. government in the District Court of Oregon.
 In the case, also known as Youth v.
 Trump, the young Americans claim that for decades their government has actively contributed to causing climate change and that in doing so it has violated the youngest generation’s constitutional rights to life, liberty, and property, as well as failed to protect essential public trust resources.